 There were clear responsibilities, roles and systems of accountability to support good governance and management.
+The team held monthly meetings to formally record any governance matters.

 The Trust board had overall responsibility for the management and clinical leadership of the practice.
 The management team, consisting of the interim clinical director and the practice manager, were responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.